On the first test of the Weak Equivalence Principle in low Earth orbit: Outliers, gaps and artificial data

-In Ref.\,\cite{MicroscopeGlitchesCQG2022-008} it is concluded that glitches must be removed from the data because it is impossible to accurately model their effects.
-In the time series of every session glitches are identified as all outliers above $4.5\,\sigma$ from the moving average, some time is allowed before and after each outlier to account for transient effects, and all data points identified in this way are removed, up to 35\% in SUEP and up to 40\% in SUREF.
-By comparison, in the \textit{E\"ot-Wash} experiment the amount of data removed due to sporadic spikes in the ion pump current, or due to abrupt changes of the turntable axis from the local vertical, was 7\% of the total\,\cite{Adel2008}.
+In\,\cite{MicroscopeGlitchesCQG2022-008} it is concluded that glitches must be removed from the data because it is impossible to accurately model their effects which include one at the frequency of the signal.
+In the time series of each session glitches are identified as all outliers above $4.5\,\sigma$ from the moving average, some time is allowed after each outlier to account for its decay, and all data points identified in this way are removed, up to 35\% in SUEP and up to 40\% in SUREF.
+As a result, the time series of the remaining data is interspersed with gaps.
+Gaps are then filled with artificial reconstructed data so that the resulting time series can be analyzed in the frequency domain to compute the spectral density of each measurement session, hence the limit to WEP violation $\delta_i\pm\sigma_i$.
+By including all $19$ SUEP sessions the final limit $\eta=\delta_{fin}\pm\sigma_{fin}=(-1.5\pm2.3)\times10^{-15}$ reported in \cite{MS-PRL2022} is obtained, with:

-For MICROSCOPE, unlike \textit{E\"ot-Wash}, the choice has been made to reconstruct the missing data.